How to Write a Hospitality CV: Examples & Templates [2025]

 With those formalities taken care of by the format, you’re left with the main body of the cover letter.
 The body is broken down into three or four parts: an opening that catches your readers’ attention, a paragraph that wows them with your achievements, and quick wrap-up with a clear call to action.

 Dealing with your potential employer can be a stressful and even intimidating thing.
-You want to make a good impression but don’t know them at all.
+You want to make a good impression with your CV but don’t know the employer at all.
 To make things worse, everything feels like a test.
 It can seem like you’re expected to figure everything out by yourself to demonstrate your abilities.

 This is almost never the case, though.
 If you’re not sure if a CV will be OK for a company that asked for a resume, then contact them and ask.
 The same holds true for anything else that’s unclear in the job advert.
 Do your best to find out for yourself, but if you can’t find the information you need—ask.